prestodb/tsc/CHARTER.md

 a.
 The Technical Steering Committee (the "TSC") will be responsible for all technical oversight of the open source Project.

 b.
+The TSC will consist of two formal roles a - TSC voting members and Project Committers.

+c.
 The TSC voting members are initially the Project’s Committers.
 At the inception of the project, the Committers of the Project will be as set forth within the "CONTRIBUTING" file within the Project’s code repository.
 The TSC may choose an alternative approach for determining the voting members of the TSC, and any such alternative approach will be documented in the CONTRIBUTING file.
 Any meetings of the Technical Steering Committee are intended to be open to the public, and can be conducted electronically, via teleconference, or in person.

-c.
+d.
 TSC projects generally will involve Contributors and Committers.
 The TSC may adopt or modify roles so long as the roles are documented in the CONTRIBUTING file.
 Unless otherwise documented:

 &nbsp;&nbsp;&nbsp;&nbsp;i.
 Contributors include anyone in the technical community that contributes code, documentation, or other technical artifacts to the Project;